kushaldas/pym/docs/modules.rst

     >>> simplebar(20)
     --------------------

-.. note:: Never do *from module import \** Read `this link <http://docs.python.org/2/faq/programming.html#what-are-the-best-practices-for-using-import-in-a-module>`_ for more information.
+.. warning:: Never do *from module import \** Read `this link <http://docs.python.org/2/faq/programming.html#what-are-the-best-practices-for-using-import-in-a-module>`_ for more information.

 Submodules
 ==========